ghosh-mainak/ghosh-mainak.github.io/_pages/cv.md

 ---

 {% include base_path %}
-This page mainly talks about my academic experince.
-However, please see my full CV to know academic and industrial experiment both in detail.
+This page primarily talks about my academic experiences.
+However, please see the full CV to know my industrial experiences in detail.

 Education
 ======